-Iron is a mineral vital to the proper function of hemoglobin, a protein needed to transport oxygen in the blood.
-Iron also has a role in a variety of other important processes in the body.
+Iron is a mineral vital to the proper function of hemoglobin, a protein needed to transport oxygen in the blood and perform other various processes.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular vitamins and minerals.
 It provides an in-depth look at recommended intake of iron, its possible health benefits, foods high in iron, and any potential health risks of consuming too much iron.